muratk5n/thirdwave/en/2022/02/base-energy-numbers.md

 Natural gas has 10.55 kWh per cubic meters

+Natural gas 5800 cubic feet for one BOE.

 ! barrel of crude oil carries approximately 1700 kwh of energy.

 As standard the 1 barrel (119 liter) of crude oil produce approximately